Warm and comforting, this Italian Pastina is my family’s go-to meal when you’re feeling under the weather or need a quick pick me up.

 Who knows, but no matter hold old they get, they still look for this comforting recipe when they’re ill.
 I first posted this recipe back in 2012 and I can’t count the number of times I’ve made Pastina since then, but never took another picture of it until now when I was looking for some old meatless recipes to share for Ash Wednesday and this one popped up.

-How do I make Italian Style Pastina?
+How do you make Pastina?

 To make this recipe, you’ll need pastina pasta, chicken bouillon cube (I like using this better than chicken stock for this recipe), water and whipped butter.